 Will I also be able to accept check payments on my web site?

 Yes, make sure that the merchant service provider knows your interest to offer this important payment option to your customers, and can accommodate this service.
 On the web page order form, you can have one section where the customer may put in his/her credit card information and another section where the customer may put in the check information required (e.g., routing number, account number, etc.).
 The merchant service provider can tell you all the checking information that is necessary to collect from your customers.
 The checking information goes through the payment gateway just like the credit card information travels.

-If you have designed your website, you can easily add another page called the “Order Form”.
+If you designed your website, you can easily add another page called the “Order Form”.
 If you rely on the expertise of your web designer, the designer can do this in fifteen minutes or less, unless you need special customization that may entail more time.
-However, an order form is relatively simple to add.
+But, an order form is relatively simple to add.
 Remember, you still must have a secure server with certification, a gateway, and a merchant account.
-The shopping cart software is optional (though highly recommended) and can be integrated into your website by you or your designer with the instructions provided by the shopping cart provider.
+The shopping cart software is optional (though highly recommended) and can integrate into your website by you or your designer with the instructions provided by the shopping cart provider.

-Here is the good news, by choosing the “right” merchant service provider; you can have access to its secure server and its gateway.
-There are merchant service providers who have their own secure server, their own gateway and their own shopping cart, and do not rely on other companies to fill those needs.
-In other words, you can find a “one-stop shop” solution.
-It is essential that you ask any merchant service provider if they have their own gateway or outsource it to another company.
+Here is the good news: by choosing the “right” merchant service provider; you can have access to its secure server and its gateway.
+There are merchant service providers who have their own secure server, their own gateway, and their own shopping cart, and do not rely on other companies to fill those needs.
+In other words, you can find a “one-stop-shop” solution.
+You must ask any merchant service provider if they have their own gateway or outsource it to another company.
 If they depend on another company for the gateway, you will be dealing with at least two organizations (i.e., the merchant service provider and gateway company), and they must work together.